-In this unit you will gain theoretical knowledge in hygiene, periodontal, restorative and other dental procedures.
-You will translate the knowledge and skills learnt throughout the Bachelor of Oral Health course, and integrate them in a clinical setting.
-On completion of this unit, you will be able to demonstrate clinical judgment and practical skills in the diagnosis and treatment of dental conditions in adults.
+In this unit you will gain theoretical knowledge in periodontal and dental hygiene diagnosis, treatment planning and treatment procedures.
+You will translate and integrate knowledge and skills learnt throughout the Bachelor of Oral Health course through work-integrated learning clinical practice.
 You must comply with clinical policies and procedures while undertaking clinical practice.
-You will be able to communicate information regarding oral health in oral and written forms utilising appropriate interpersonal / team communication skills, professional attitudes and ethical behaviours.
+You will improve your clinical reasoning skills in a supportive environment aimed to increase your confidence through reflective and self-directed learning.
+On successful completion of this unit, you will be able to demonstrate clinical judgment and practical skills in oral examination and diagnosis of dental conditions in adults of all ages.
+You will also be able to demonstrate safety and competence in patient care over a range of periodontal and dental hygiene clinical procedures, including referral of patients for complex care outside your scope of practice.
+You will be able to communicate information regarding oral health in oral and written forms utilising appropriate interpersonal and team communication skills, professional attitudes and ethical behaviours.
 You will be required to attend a two-week compulsory intensive program immediately prior to the commencement of Term 1.

 |Fraction of Full-Time Student Load||0.125|

 ORAL11006 Introduction to Oral Health Practice; AND

 ORAL12001 Oral Disease Prevention and Management

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 |Class Timetable||View Unit Timetable|

 View Unit Residential School